PaulAdutwum/Know_Before_You_Go_-Restaurant_Vibe/README.md

 ## 🤝 Contributing

-This is a demonstration project showcasing full-stack development with ML integration.
+This is a project showcasing full-stack development with ML integration.

 ## 📄 License